QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	0.001	EPSILON_GAMMA

 :code:`HYDROJOINTCOEFF`
  is a table that defines hydrodynamic axial coefficients that can be placed at specific joints (defined by their ID number) of the substructure that are located at the ends of **cylindrical** members.
-QBlade assumes a spherical end of the element when calculating the hydrodynamic axial Morison forces (e.g. :math:`F_a^{ax} = \frac{2\pi}{3}(\frac{d}{2})^3\cdot C_a^{ax}`).
+QBlade assumes a spherical end of the element when calculating the hydrodynamic axial Morison forces (e.g. :math:`F_a^{ax} = \frac{d^3}{12} \, \pi \, C_a^{ax}`).
 The table contains the axial drag, added mass and dynamic pressure axial coefficients and is structured as shown below.
 The hydrodynamic reference volume for a member end face is assumed to be a semi-spheroid with the member diameter (the equivalent diameter for rectangular members).
 If two substructure members are connected to the same node the member face reference areas and reference volumes are subtracted from another so that just the area and reference volumes that is exposed to the fluid is considered when evaluating the Morison forces.

  .. code-block:: console